armory/docs/content/en/plugins/github-integration/use.md

 ---
 title: Use the GitHub Integration Plugin
-linkTitle: How to Use
+linkTitle: Use GitHub Integration
-weight: 5
+weight: 20
 description: >
   Learn how to use the GitHub Integration plugin to trigger Spinnaker pipelines from GitHub and also to trigger GitHub workflows from Spinnaker pipelines.
 ---